Instructions for Completing the

 · Back-up documentation is NOT to be submitted with the Annual Report.
 Please keep all documentation supporting the data submitted in the Annual Report on file with the school’s copy of the Annual Report.
 The enrollment and outcomes information collected in the Annual Report enables the Commission to analyze trends in post-secondary career education and evaluate the performance of accredited institutions relative to graduation, employment, and licensure rates.
 As a means to test the validity and accuracy of these data, each year the Commission tests and validates a portion of the Annual Reports received and uses a third-party auditor to verify reported employment data.

-· Please note that the website will time-out if there is 45 minutes of inactivity (typing information is considered inactivity).
+· Please note that the website will time-out if there is 45 minutes of inactivity (typing is considered inactivity).
 Therefore, please select “save” at a minimum of every 45 minutes.
 To avoid the possibility of losing information that is not saved, ACCSC recommends completing the information off-line before entering the data on the website or frequently saving the Annual Report.

 · In order to submit the report, the “complete” box must be checked for the Annual Report section and each Program Enrollment Summary, Graduation & Employment Chart, and/or Retention Chart.

-· On the School Info page, the school has the ability to input changes to some fields including e-mail address, website, and phone and fax numbers.
+· On the School Info page, the school has the ability to input changes to some fields including e-mail address, website, and phone numbers.
 The school may also enter Official Correspondence Names and Emails for individuals to be copied on ACCSC correspondence (i.e., On-Site Evaluation Reports, Commission Actions Letters, Accreditation Alerts, etc.).
 Please note that this should include information for individuals in addition to the School Director.

-2023 ANNUAL REPORT
+2024 ANNUAL REPORT

 To log on to the Annual Report, enter your username and password and select LOGON.